NeoPower-Digital/inkathon-dapp/README.md

 # ink!athon dApp

-This is a repository with a base implementation for Polkadot projects using [use-inkathon](https://github.com/scio-labs/use-inkathon) react library that can be used as a template for creating a new project.
+This is a repository with a base implementation for Polkadot projects using [use-inkathon](https://github.com/scio-labs/use-inkathon) react library that can be used as a template for creating a new project. \
+This project uses [mui](https://mui.com/) component library.

 # Table of contents